 Open for entries from May 1st to 30 June 2021.

-1: Open to national and international entrants, poems must be in English, must not exceed 40 lines, must be the original work of a living writer and must not have been previously published, self-published, broadcast, awarded or have appeared anywhere online.
+1: Open to national and international entrants, poems must not exceed 40 lines, must be the original work of a living writer and must not have been previously published, self-published, broadcast, awarded or have appeared anywhere online.

-4: Poems must be typed clearly.
-The name and contact details of entrant must not appear on the poems but must instead be entered on the official entry form.
-See link to the entry form below.
+2: Poems must be typed clearly.
+The name and contact details of entrant must not appear on the poems but must instead be entered on the official entry form. (link to how to enter)

 NB: Your poem(s) must be in PDF or Word format.
 No other formats will be accepted.

-NB: If you wish to enter more than 10 poems, please use another entry form and make a separate payment by PayPal, as continue as outlined above, for these entries
+NB: If you wish to enter more than 10 poems, please use another Entry Form and make a separate payment by PayPal, as outlined above, for these entries.
+Submit these poems by a separate email as per Point 4 above.

 The link to the entry form is here.